Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/dep.md

 ### libcurl ###

-`sync server` needs to `POST` data to the backend machines synchronizing.
-An open source library [libcurl](https://curl.haxx.se) is used for transproting data.
+`sync server` needs to `POST` data to the backend machines which are synchronizing.
+An open source library [libcurl](https://curl.haxx.se) is used for transporting data.

 	Downloads: https://curl.haxx.se/download.html